garystorey/useZodForm/README.md

 ### Create submit handler

 Next, create a form submit handler.
-In the example below, the form handler takes a generic type that should match your zod schema.
-You can also use the `SubmitHandler` to create your form handler.
+In the example below, the form handler takes a generic type that matches the zod schema.
+The `SubmitHandler` type is used to create the form handler.
 See the [types](/#types) section for more information.

 ```tsx
 import { SubmitHandler } from "usezodform"